90s Anime: 21 Best Classics From the 1990s

 Watch on: Crunchyroll

-I stumbled onto Trigun late at night, and the blend of western landscapes with futuristic weirdness immediately worked on me.
-It looks like a goofy action show—until it starts asking serious questions about peace, morality, and what it costs to stay “good.”
+I stumbled onto Trigun late one night, and the blend of dusty western landscapes with futuristic weirdness worked on me instantly.
+It looks like a goofy action show at first, then it starts asking real questions about peace, morality, and what it costs to stay good.
+Vash is a top-tier example of kindness with scars, which is a much harder character to write than a brooding loner.
+More in this lane: Wild West Anime Shows.

 3